 The Data Portal:

-- supports asset owner engagement with their managers by enabling easier access and comparison of reported data;
+- Supports asset owners’ engagement with their managers by enabling easier access to, and thereby comparison of, reported data;

-- facilitates the informed decision making between signatories working together;
+- Facilitates informed decision making between signatories working together.

 How to use the Data Portal